zohaibjawed940/shopify-ai-assistant/README.md

 1. **Backend API**: A Remix app server that handles communication with Claude and processes chat messages
 2. **Chat Bubble UI**: A Shopify theme extension that provides the customer-facing chat interface

+This will:
+- Start Remix in development mode
+- Tunnel the local server to make it accessible by Shopify
+- Provide a URL to install the app on your development store

 ### API Endpoints

 - `/chat`: Main endpoint for streaming chat messages, supports both GET and POST requests